 Section 2: Special Meeting(s)

-Special meeting(s) may must be called by the Academy Board of Directors or upon request of at least any ten (10) percent of the membership.
-Academy members, provided notice is given to all members within forty-five (45) days prior to the date of the meeting.
+Special meeting(s) of the membership shall may be called by the Academy Board of Directors or upon request of at least any ten (10) percent of the membership.
+Academy members, provided notice is given to all members at least forty-five (45) days prior to the date of the meeting.
 Attendance is limited to Academy members and invited guests approved by the Academy Board of Directors.
 The meetings, including membership voting, can occur in-person or electronically, with the provision that all participants are able to hear each other.

 Section 3: Meeting Contents